 Recommended read => Perspective of “Testers” and “Developers”

 Five of the Biggest Sins Committed Towards Testers

 Here’s a look at five of the biggest sins committed towards us:

 #1) Being selfish

 The first sin is by the developers and it involves small things such as borrowing the devices to reproduce the defect/problem.

-You know that feeling when a JIRA ticket is assigned to a developer- you double checked the version where the issue exists and how to reproduce the problem, etc. You included all that information in the JIRA ticket and now you are doing your daily tasks like sanity, monkey or performance testing.
+You know the feeling when a JIRA ticket is assigned to a developer – you double check the version where the issue exists, how to reproduce the problem, etc. You included all that information in the JIRA ticket and now you are doing your daily tasks like sanity, monkey or performance testing.